Nichgon/godot-tbloader-z/Readme.md

 # TrenchBroom Loader for Godot
-- Build new dll for new features.
+- Builded new dll for new features.
 - Fix entity name when import scene.

 # Building